htutwaiphyoe/mastering-accessibility/learn-a11y/README.md

 screen reader => nonvisual way of interacting the web, audio format for every content

 there is no api to detect whether user is using with screen reader or assistant technology or not

+## 04. Curb Cut Effect

+The Curb-Cut Effect, in its essence, asserts that an investment in one group can cascade out and up and be a substantial investment in the broader well-being of a nation -- one whose policies and practices create an equitable economy, a healthy community of opportunity, and just society.

+design consideration for disabled people, building with accessibility in mind and accessibility testing

+For SEO and accessibility, semantic html is essential but for image ALT text is different.
+For SEO, keyword for ranking due to crawler and For accessibility, descriptive text